-OFS launched the SBA 7(a) Securities Purchase Program to help facilitate the recovery of the secondary market for small business loans, and thus help free up credit for small businesses.
+OFS launched the Small Business Administration (SBA) 7(a) Securities Purchase Program to help facilitate the recovery of the secondary market for small business loans, and thus help free up credit for small businesses.
 Under this program, OFS purchased securities comprised of the guaranteed portion of SBA 7(a) loans, which finance a wide range of small business needs.
 OFS invested approximately \$367 million in 31 SBA 7(a) securities between March and September 2010.
-These securities were comprised of 1,001 loans from 17 different industries, including retail, food services, manufacturing, scientific and technical services, healthcare, and educational services.

 Investments under the SBA 7(a) program were fully liquidated by January 2012, resulting in proceeds in excess of cost of \$9 million.
 For additional information on the credit market programs, please visit the OFS website at: